Poor, Dead Journalists

 Precarious Working Conditions in a Thriving Industry

-The Mexican media industry grows almost four times as fast as the country’s whole economy (8,6% compared to 2,5%).
+The Mexican media industry grows at a faster pace than the country’s whole economy (according to the consultant PwC, between 2017 and 2020, this sector will grow at a rate of 4.6% per year, against the forecasts that place the economy at an average of 2.5%).
 However, the contrast of this thriving sector and the precarious working conditions of media workers could not be more blatant.
 The gap between what the mostly super-rich media owners and mostly poor journalists perceive and live through is immense: the former are multi-millionaires and serve as accomplices of the political elite, while the latter dedicate their lives to the media, most literally, remain poor and have to fight for better life and working conditions to not become the next victims.

 According to a report published in 2016 by the Mexican branch of the international organization Article 19, almost 50 percent of the aggressions against media workers come from public officials, mainly from members of the army and the federal police.
 In case of homicides, forced disappearances, tortures and threats, it is very unlikely that investigations against government officials will take place in Mexico, and even less probable they would be prosecuted and receive a court sentence punishing the perpetrator and indemnifying the victims.

 One of the recent crimes that strongly affected the Mexican journalist’s community and the society at large, was the murder of the award-winning reporter and editor Javier Valdez in broad daylight.
 He was considered as one of the best experts in organized crime and the security crisis, which the country is living through since the war declared on drugs in 2006.
 After that homicide in May 2017, hundreds of reporters initiated a debate on how it is possible to improve their personal security when investigating topics important for the Mexican society.
 Among the conclusions from several working groups was to demand better working conditions from the media owners.